NTNU-WebTek/wasm/README.md

 # wasm-specialization-course

 ### What problem or challenge led to Web Assembly?
-- Ability to run non-javascript code in the browser.
+- WASM solve two major issues : Portability & Interoperability.
+Portability because it offers developers to use other languages than JavaScript in the browser.
+Interoperability because it permits to coordinate connections and communication between differents system, apps, ....

 ### What is Web Assembly?
 Are there different definitions and understandings, or are people united in what it entails
-- WASM describes a standard, it is essentially a binary format which is a compilation target for languages such as C, C++, Rust.
+- Web Assembly abreviate as WASM is a standard.
+It is essentially binary instructions which exploitable for languages such as C, C++, Rust, python and more.

 ### Who owns or maintains it?
-- It is maintained by [W3C](https://www.w3.org/community/webassembly/)  group, meaning there are maintainers from all major browsers implementing features in their browsers and developing the standard.
+- WASM is maintained by World Wide Web Consortium : [W3C](https://www.w3.org/community/webassembly/).
+That means that there are maintainers from all major browsers implementing new features in their browsers and developing standards.

 ### Is it a standard or an implementation?
 Who maintains the standard?
 Who implements it?
-- W3C sub-group maintains the standard, 4 (3) major browsers implement WASM, meaning WASM can run in them.
+- The standard is maintains by a W3C sub-group.
+4 (3) major browsers implement WASM, meaning WASM can run in them.

 ### Which browsers support it?
-- All major, firefox, safari and chromium based
+- All majors browser support WASM.
+Firefox, safari and chromium based. https://caniuse.com/wasm

-###A hello-world example in WebAssembly

 ### What can one do with WebAssembly?
-- Mostly everything you can do with javascript.
-Algorithms ran with near-native performance.
+- WASM can be used to do anything as using JavaScript.
+WASM performances are estimated at near-native performance.

 ### Is there something one can’t do?
-- Compiling garbage collected languages seem to be a problem, MORE RESEARCH HERE...
+- ??
+WASM do not include the compiling garbage collected option of languages which seems to be a problem, MORE RESEARCH HERE... ??

 ### Which languages are supported?
+- Here is a list of every languages supported by WASM and their status : https://github.com/appcypher/awesome-wasm-langs.
-- Easily?
-C, C++, rust
+- We can note some used kanguages such as : C, C++, rust, python...
-- Other non-garbage collected languages might work perfectly fine
-- There are frameworks in languages that are garbage collected (go, c#...) that can compile(?) to wasm, LOOK INTO IT.
+- ??
+There are frameworks in languages that are garbage collected (go, c#...) that can compile(?) to wasm, LOOK INTO IT. ??

 ### Is WebAssembly running in the browser only, or can it run on backend?
-WASM can be run on the backend the same way as javascript can be run on the backend.
+- WASM can be run on the backend the same way as javascript can be run on the backend.
 There are frameworks that allow you to do that, such as [wasmer](https://wasmer.io/).

 ### How does the architecture look like, the pipeline?
 How does it look like technically?
-Architeture as in instruction set etc?
+- ??
+Architeture as in instruction set etc?  ??
-What is meant by pipeline? compilation pipeline??
+- ??
+What is meant by pipeline? compilation pipeline??  ??

 ### What happens when an HTML page is reloaded?
-Program specific state is lost (variables in code), it can however be saved to local storage in the browser or cookies.
-Just like javascript!
+- It is similar to JavaScript.
+The program specific state (variables) is lost, it can however be saved to local storage in the browser or by using cookies.

 ### Can WebAssembly access cookies?
-IF a cookie can be accessed by JS, it can be accessed from WASM (using JS interfaces (FACT CHECK THAT))
+- ??
+If a cookie can be accessed by JS, it can be accessed from WASM (using JS interfaces (FACT CHECK THAT)) ??

 ### Can one use JS libraries and call JS functions from WebAssembly?
 How about the other way around?
 Yes, and YES.
 Do some examples maybe?